glixingxian/Design-Pattern/proxy_pattern/dynamic_proxy_pattern.md

 Pros：
 1. A single ProxyHandler could work for all the agented objects and also their functions.
 We do not need to repeat codes like static proxy any more.
-2. Because of java reflection, the target object could be invoked at runtime.
+2. Because of java reflection, the target object could be invoked at run-time.

 Cons：
 1. A little slower than static.
 2. Not that readable as static.
-3. Only agent the class which implments an interface
+3. Only agent the class which implements an interface